UOA-PARC-SKA/radiotelescopescheduling/README.md

-# Multiple-Telescope-Scheduling version
+# Multiple-Telescope-Scheduling Partitioning version

 **Original Repository (this code can also be found in the original branch): https://bitbucket.org/imoser/radiotelescopescheduling/src/master/**

 **NOTE: This branch is for the multiple telescopes simulation exclusively.
 Not compatible with single telescopes optimization policy.
 For the single telescope version, please checkout to stable branch.
-Currently, only `MultiTelescopesMTSPPolicy` policy and `TravellingSalesmanPreoptimisation` is available.
+The specialised policies available are `MultiTelescopesMTSPPolicy` and `ConcordeMTSPPolicy`.
+For pre-optimisations, `TravellingSalesmanPreoptimisation` is available.
+Additionally, the `KMeansClusteringEarlySettingOptimisation`, `KMeansClusteringOptimisation`, `LoadBalancingOptimisation`, `RightAscensionOptimisation`, and `SimpleRoundRobinOptimisation` is only compatible with the `ConcordeMTSPPolicy`.
 GUI is available which supports up to 8 telescopes.
 The number of telescopes can be set by the teles_num item in config**

 ## List of files and directories